yttriumz/notes-foam/notes-OS/cross-platform/git.md

 - Rename checked-out local branch: Use `git branch --move NEW_BRANCH_NAME`.
 - Rename unchecked-out local branch: Use `git branch --move BRANCH_NAME NEW_BRANCH_NAME`.
-- If remote branches also needs renaming, just push the renamed local branches and delete the old branches on remote.
+- If remote branches also need renaming, push the renamed local branches and delete the old branches on remote.

 ## Change remote origin